jp/blog/source/2013-07-12-load-testing-a-facebook-application.html.markdown

 ### Conclusion
 With the initial configuration, each server is handling 550rpm.

 Adding a new identical server to the load balancer will improve the capacity by the same amount.

 ### Optimisation
 Multiple tests were then performed and the apache configuration was slowly tweaked, in particular the number of Apache processes on the server.

 In the initial test, the minumum number of apache processes was equal to the maximum number of apache processes, which is a good practice for dedicated web servers.

-This was done by setting MaxClients to 710
+This was done by setting MaxClients to 710.

 We calculated the optimum value for this by using this calculation and then running a few more tests :

-MaxClients = (Memory size – other processes mem use) / single httpd process mem size
+MaxClients = (Memory size – other processes mem use) / single httpd process mem size.

 At the end of the tests, the optimal value for a 2GB instance was MaxClients = 950.

 ### Final test
 3 Rails servers behind load balancer = 2500rpm

 2 Rails servers behind load balancer = 1650rpm

 ### Conclusion
 The optimisation has enabled Apache to run more processes on each instance and therefore us to handle more requests per minute – awesome!

-Keep Alive
+###Keep Alive
 We also tested tweaking the KeepAlive directive.
 The KeepAlive directive allows Apache to keep open the socket between the client and the server.

-In the last test,
-KeepAlive deactivated, servers handling 2500 rpm, other users timeout most of the time
+In the last test, KeepAlive deactivated, servers handling 2500 rpm, other users timeout most of the time.

 KeepAlive activated, servers handling 2500rpm, other users working properly.
 We will now run the servers with KeepAlive activated.

 ## And so what ?

-Important points of what I learned :
+THe important points I learn during this job :

 * ability to repeat the exact same test as much as necessary
 * change one and only one thing between two test